What Is Zeus the God of in Greek Mythology?

-Jan 10, 2024By Laura Hayward, MA Classics, PGCE Classics, BA Latin with Greek
+UpdatedFeb 10, 2025By Laura Hayward, MA Classics, PGCE Classics, BA Latin with Greek

 greek-god-zeus-king-gods

-Ancient Greek religion was polytheistic.
-There was an entire pantheon of gods and goddesses, each with their own particular responsibilities and spheres of influence.
-The god Zeus sat at the very top of the divine hierarchy and was known to the Greeks as the king or father of the gods.
+What is Zeus the god of in Greek mythology?
+Ancient Greek religion was polytheistic, with a complex pantheon of gods and goddesses with different responsibilities and spheres of influence.
+But Zeus sat at the very top of the divine hierarchy and was known to the Greeks as the king or father of the gods.
+The lightning bolt wielder was a god of the sky and elemental forces, but as king of the gods, Zeus also had overall command of fate.
+Zeus played a central role in many of the surviving stories from Greek mythology.

 cronos rhea zeus greek vase painting

 Red-figure terracotta pelike jar, depicting Rhea handing over the disguised stone to Cronos, attributed to the Nausicaä Painter, c.
 460-450 BCE.
-Source: the Met Museum
+Source: Metropolitan Museum of Art

 The most well-known account of how Zeus became the king of the gods comes from the Theogony by Hesiod, written around 720 BCE.
-His story begins with his father Cronos, king of the Titans.
+His story begins with his father, Cronos, king of the Titans.
 The Titans were ancient deities who ruled the world before the Olympian gods rose to power.
-Cronos, who had castrated his own father Uranus, believed that he too would suffer at the hands of his own children.
-So he decided to stop his children from reaching their full potential by swallowing them when they were born.
+Cronos, who had castrated his own father, Uranus, believed that he would suffer the same fate at the hands of his own children.
+So, he decided to stop his children from reaching their full potential by swallowing them when they were born.

-But Cronos’ wife Rhea had other ideas for her youngest son, Zeus.
-She contrived to trick her husband by presenting him with a stone wrapped in swaddling clothes, instead of the newborn Zeus.
+But Cronos’ wife, Rhea, had other ideas for her sixth child, Zeus.
+She contrived to trick her husband by presenting him with a stone wrapped in swaddling clothes instead of the newborn Zeus.
 None the wiser, Cronos swallowed the wrapped stone.
 Meanwhile, baby Zeus was carried away and raised in secret on the island of Crete.

 Get the latest articles delivered to your inbox